-For the second consecutive year, Porsche Classic is hosting its nationwide Restoration Challenge, inviting dealerships to return a beloved Porsche sports car from the 1950s to 2000s to its original glory.
+Each year, Porsche Classic hosts its nationwide Restoration Challenge, inviting dealerships to return a beloved Porsche sports car from the 1950s to 2000s to its original glory.
 Participating dealers will acquire a car that requires some expert technical attention and oversee the progress of the vehicle as it undergoes restoration in the most talented hands possible – Porsche-trained technicians who will have a portfolio of more than 60,000 unique Porsche Classic Genuine Parts at their disposal.
-Over 60 dealers are expected to participate in the 2022 edition of the Challenge, a 50% increase in year-over-year involvement.
+Over 60 dealers participated in the 2022 edition of the Challenge, a 50% increase in year-over-year involvement.

 “The mission of Porsche Classic and our dealer partners is to go above and beyond every day to keep vintage cars on the road and driving just as well as the moment they left the factory,” said Jonathan Sieber, Manager Porsche Classic with Porsche Cars North America.
 “With the Restoration Challenge, dealers and service teams are able to showcase their skills and capabilities while revitalizing these dream machines.
 Our inaugural competition in 2021 produced some truly stunning examples of classic Porsche sports cars, and we expect even more from our participants this year.”